grpc/grpc-swift/README.md

 #### Swift Package Manager

 The Swift Package Manager is the preferred way to get gRPC Swift.
-Simply add the package dependency to your `Package.swift` and depend on `"GRPC"` in the necessary targets:
+Simply add the package dependency to your `Package.swift`:

 ```swift
 dependencies: [